petrusjt/piml-chrome-extension/README.md

 ## Description

 A Chrome extension to display .piml files in chrome.
 For what .piml files are see [https://github.com/petrusjt/piml](https://github.com/petrusjt/piml).
+So there is no need to convert .piml files to .html prior to opening in chrome.

 ## Installation (For now)